Everything you need to know

 Try a different keyword, or contact us directly — we'll get you an answer in minutes.

-Served 123 LLC is a nationwide legal support company providing service of process, skip tracing, subpoena domestication, document retrieval, court filings, mobile notary, courier services, and apostille processing across all 50 states.
+Served 123 LLC is a nationwide legal-support company providing service of process, skip tracing, subpoena domestication, document retrieval, court filings, mobile notary, courier services, and apostille processing across all 50 states, Washington, D.C., and Puerto Rico, with international service available worldwide.
 We work with law firms, corporate legal departments, government agencies, paralegals, insurance carriers, collection professionals, and self-represented parties.

 No. Served 123 LLC is not a law firm and does not provide legal advice or representation.
 All services are administrative and operational, performed based on client instructions.
 We strongly recommend consulting your own attorney regarding legal strategy, statutes of limitations, or compliance with court rules.

-We provide coverage across all 50 U.S. states plus Washington, D.C. and U.S. territories through a vetted network of local process servers and field agents familiar with each jurisdiction's procedural rules.
-International service is also available — formally via the Hague Convention or Letters Rogatory, or through private process servers in non-Hague countries.
+We provide coverage across all 50 U.S. states, Washington, D.C., and Puerto Rico through a vetted network of local process servers and field agents familiar with each jurisdiction's procedural rules.
+International service is also available worldwide — formally via the Hague Convention or Letters Rogatory, or through private process servers in non-Hague countries.

-Our office hours are Monday–Friday, 9 AM–5 PM Eastern.
+You can submit a request through our online intake at any time.
+Our office responds Monday–Friday, 9 AM–5 PM Eastern Time.
 Field servers operate beyond those hours when matters require evening, early-morning, weekend, or holiday attempts — an after-hours surcharge may apply for non-business-hour dispatch.
 Coverage extends nationwide, so we coordinate against the local time zone for each service address.

 Our client base spans: